ALai57/cljs-demo-template/README.md

 - clone this repo   `git clone git@github.com:ALai57/cljs-demo-template.git`
 - cd to the newly cloned repo `cd cljs-demo-template`
 - run the command `lein new cljs-demo myproject`
+- glance through the new directory `cljs-demo-template/myproject`
+- If you have a project.clj that's got some missing stuff, you're good to go!

 ## Still to do